DylanPiercey/set-dom/README.md

 ```

 ### Benchmarks
 Benchmarks are available on the [vdom-benchmark](https://vdom-benchmark.github.io/vdom-benchmark/) website.
-You can check out how `set-dom` compares by clicking [here](https://dylanpiercey.github.io/vdom-set-dom/?type=window&id=1).

 ### Contributions